-The graduate program in Sociology enables students to study sociological principles, ways of knowing, and sociological findings in areas of current interest and commitment.
-Training at the master’s level in sociology is applicable to employment in such areas as law enforcement, corrections services, urban planning, public and private administration, marketing, health and welfare services, youth services, community organizations, and education.
-The M.A. in Sociology can serve as preparation for entry into Ph.D. programs and professional training.
+The graduate program in Sociology enables students to study sociological principles, methods of inquiry, and analysis of sociological findings in areas of current interest.
+Training at the master’s level in sociology is applicable to employment in such areas as urban planning, public and private administration, marketing, research, health and welfare services, youth services, law enforcement, corrections services, community organizations, and education.
+The MA in Sociology can also serve as preparation for entry into PhD programs and further professional training.

-A limited number of assistantships and tuition remission scholarships are available to graduate students.
+A limited number of assistantships are available to graduate students.
 Additional information is available upon written or e-mail request to the chair or graduate program director of the Department of Sociology.

 The MA in Sociology may also be expanded to include select graduate certificate programs covering particular areas of interest.
 Students participating in a combined MA/certificate program should consult with their academic advisor to determine what coursework might count toward both programs.
 A separate application process for the certificate is required.
 Students who are interested in any of the following combination programs should contact the Graduate Student Services Office for additional information.